 Hydraulic structures are structures in contact with water.
 Hydraulic structures are required in all aspects of water engineering such as flood control, water management, irrigation and drainage, water supply, environmental use, hydropower, water-quality management, and transportation navigation.
-To ensure that a hydraulic structure and valves, Culverts, Weirs, hydraulic jumps, bridges and dips, Hydroelectric energy, Turbine, Pumping stations, and Hydraulic models.
+To ensure that a hydraulic structure functions as required, equations of continuity, momentum, and energy principles are applied to the design.
+The hydraulic structure design is a useful principle to describe the mechanical behavior of construction materials such as concrete, steel, and soils.
+Studentswill learn Dam Engineering (Embankment dam engineering, Seepage analysis, Stability, and stress), Concrete dam engineering, Gravity dam analysis, Dam outlet works (Freeboard, Sedimentation in reservoirs, Spillways, Bottom outlets), Energy dissipation (Energy dissipation on spillways, Stilling basins, Energy dissipation at bottom outlets), and valves, Culverts, Weirs, hydraulic jumps, bridges and dips, Hydroelectric energy, Turbine, Pumping stations, and Hydraulic models.